-It’s pretty amazing here, with endless opportunities to explore – we’ve compiled a list of unique experiences to tackle on your next trip (or two….or three).
+It's pretty amazing here, with endless opportunities to explore - we've compiled a list of six unique experiences that you don't want to miss!

 Take your vacation to new heights

 The perfect place for a picnic date with a view, Horseshoe Mound Preserve is located off of Blackjack road and boasts some of the best scenes of Galena.
 Use the viewing scopes to see geographical mounds of Illinois, Wisconsin, and Iowa, while enjoying the stone-henge style gathering space.
-A lovely location for a hike with the kids, pets or alone – be on the lookout for hidden treasures amongst the trees.
+A lovely location for a hike with the kids, pets or alone.

 Full of infinite opportunities, from cemetery walks to hot air balloon races to incredible parades and magical holiday festivities.
 There’s always something to discover in Galena Country!
-Check the events calendar while planning your vacation to plan accordingly.
-While there’s fun to be had at every event, the following events made it to the bucket list.
+Check the events calendar when planning your vacation.
+While there's fun to be had at every event, the following events made it to the bucket list.

 All things Ulysses S. Grant

 Stepping onto Galena’s Main Street is like something out of a movie.
 Looking much like it did when President Grant strolled the streets, it's easy to see why Galena is often called the 'City that's Frozen in Time'.

 We've added a few historical 'Grant features' to the bucket list.
 First up, the Ulysses S. Grant Home State Historic Site.
 The stunning, Italianate style home, was gifted to Grant upon his return home from the Civil War.
 With no detail overlooked, the home was fully furnished and proudly overlooks the city.
 In 1904, the Grant children donated the house to the city.
 It's open year-round for tours and features original furnishings.